 I also have an Insignia Roku TV mounted next to my desk as a tertiary display.
 I can connect to it via HDMI if necessary, but I typically just use its smart features and a 2015 Chromecast to put on background media.

 We nabbed a pair of Google Nest Hubs from Costco during Black Friday 2018.
 I keep one hub on my desk to help me manage my personal calendar, set reminders, and control our office Chromecast Audio.
 Occasionally I use it to make a phone call as well.

 Speakers and sound

 For personal music and video playing, I have the Logitech Z623 system hooked up to my Mac.
-For more general background music, and audio from the Roku TV, I have a pair of Bose bookshelf speakers wired up with a Chromecast Audio.
-This allows anyone in the office to control the music without tying up any one person’s workstation.
+For more general background music, I use a Chromecast Audio connected to a pair of Bose bookshelf speakers located on a shelf above my desk.
+This allows anyone in the office to control the music without tying up my workstation.

 I’m currently rocking the Moto E4+ from Motorola (plus this nifty folio case).
 I’ve used my fair share of the “latest and greatest” phones, but they all fall short in one key area: the battery.
 It doesn’t matter how great the advertised battery life is, they always seem to falter when subjected to normal, continuous use.

 In 2017, after falling victim to the infamous Nexus 6P battery issue and increasingly terrible experiences with Google Project Fi, I decided I had enough.
 The E4+ is about as uninspiring a phone as could possibly be, but it has a 5000mAH battery and can easily last three days on a single charge.